M4ttLyons/Snake-game/README.md

 # Portfolio Website
 This is the second project I completed.
-This is built with c++ and runs in the command line.
+This is built with C++ and runs in the command line.

 ## Live Demo
 Download both the .cpp and .hpp file, compile, and then run the executable.